-o On March 22, 2005, the Company authorized the issuance of up to 23,333,334 shares of Common Stock at \$.15 per share to accredited investors through April 15, 2005 (the "2005-D Private Placement Offering").
+- On March 22, 2005, the Company authorized the issuance of up to 23,333,334 shares of Common Stock at \$.15 per share to accredited investors through April 15, 2005 (the "2005-D Private Placement Offering").
 For shares purchased under the offering, the investors also received warrants to purchase an equal number of shares of Common Stock exercisable at \$.15 per share at any time prior to December 31, 2005.
 The Company issued 23,333,333 shares of Common Stock and 23,333,333 Common Stock warrants under the 2005-D Private Placement Offering, for total gross proceeds of \$3,500,000.
 Included in this amount are subscriptions receivable of \$35,723 and \$233,850 at June 30, 2005, of which \$35,723 was received in July 2005.
-No warrants have been exercised as of June 30, 2005.
-The Company incurred \$73,103 of stock issuance costs in connection with the 2005-D Private Placement Offering.
+No warrants had been exercised as of September 30 and June 30, 2005.
+The Company incurred \$73,103 of stock issuance costs in connection with the 2005-D Private Placement Offering. - A Common Stock purchase agreement with an accredited investor was initially executed in June 2004 and then replaced in August 2004 with a new agreement (the "Common Stock Agreement").
+Pursuant to the Common Stock Agreement, the investor agreed to purchase shares of the Company's Common Stock, provided that the aggregate purchase price did not exceed \$7,500,000.
+Under the Common Stock Agreement, the Company had the right at any time to require the investor to purchase Common Stock from the Company at the lower of: (i) \$0.30 per share; or (ii) 90% of the closing bid price per share on the date prior to the date of the delivery by the Company to the investor of notice of his obligation to purchase.
+The Company could require the investor to purchase shares under the Common Stock Agreement only if the shares had been registered by the Company for resale under the Act.
+Additionally, the shares were only available for purchase for a period of one year from the date the shares were registered under the Act.
+During any calendar month, the investor could not be required by the Company to purchase Common Stock for an aggregate purchase price in excess of \$700,000.
+The Company registered 35,000,000 shares that were effective August 13, 2004.
+The Company agreed to pay the investor a due diligence fee of \$45,000 in connection with this transaction.
+During the year ended June 30, 2005, the Company issued 34,950,470 shares of Common Stock under the Common Stock Agreement for total gross proceeds of \$3,560,620.
+In addition to the due diligence fee, the Company incurred \$152,624 of other stock issuance costs in connection with the Common Stock Agreement during the year ended June 30, 2005.